blunt-fund/contracts/README.md

 ## How it works

-[Blunt Finance](https://blunt.finance) allows creating opinionated Juicebox projects with a pre-defined set of rules, by attaching a [BluntDelegate](/contracts/BluntDelegate.sol) data source.
+[Blunt](https://blunt.fund) allows creating opinionated Juicebox projects with a pre-defined set of rules, by attaching a [BluntDelegate](/contracts/BluntDelegate.sol) data source.

 Blunt rounds are created via [BluntDelegateProjectDeployer](/contracts/BluntDelegateProjectDeployer.sol).
 The deployer guarantees that:

 - The `BluntDelegate` data source acts as the project owner until a successful round is closed, preventing any modification by the creator or future project owner;
 - Contributors can redeem the amounts contributed in full anytime while the round is in progress or if a round is closed unsuccessfully;
-- When a round is closed successfully (ie the fundraising target is reached), ownership is transferred to the rightful owner and a fee is paid to the Blunt Finance treasury in addition to the canonic Juicebox fee.
+- When a round is closed successfully (ie the fundraising target is reached), ownership is transferred to the rightful owner and a fee is paid to the Blunt treasury in addition to the canonic Juicebox fee.
 The project owner in exchange receives an amount of BF tokens proportionally to the amount raised.

 When a blunt round ends successfully, it turns into a typical Juicebox project that can be managed by the appointed project owner